Footprint of Italian Prisoners of War

 PWCC stories are to be told as blog posts: Stories from the Past.
-They present glimpses into the past while following the footprints of the Italian prisoners of war in Queensland.
-Stories will be archived, but can be accessed via the toolbars at the right hand side: Categories Menu eg Q10 Boonah, Q3 Gympie or by using the Search function.
-As well the current 10 stories will be listed to the right of the page.
+They present glimpses into the past while following the footprints of the Italian prisoners of war in Australia.
+Stories will be archived, but can be accessed via the toolbars at the right hand side: Categories Menu eg Q10 Boonah, Hay Camp, Prisoners of War in India, or by using the Search function.
+As well the current 25 stories will be listed to the right of the page.

-Sifting through archival documents has brought to light the names and military details of the Italian Prisoners of War in Queensland as well as the names of the employers who provided employment for the POWs allocated to the PWCCs and homes to family men who worried for their families in worn torn Italy.
-Research has uncovered the names of over 1500 Italian POWs who were sent to Queensland and the names and locations of over 600 employers.
+Sifting through archival documents has brought to light the names and military details of the Italian Prisoners of War in Australia as well as the names of the employers who provided employment for the POWs allocated to the PWCCs.

 Further research has brought to light experiences, reflections, personal tragedies and journeys of Italian Prisoners of War.